 So take a look at the following list and see if any of the locations appeal to you.
 With each city, you can see how much lower the cost of living is compared to New York City.
-The information is based on data collected in 2016.2
+The information is based on data collected by MERIC in 2016.

 - Reno, NV—42.9 percent lower than NYC